holochain/docs-pages/README.md

 To add a new version, run `./add_new_version.sh v0.0.X-alphaX 0.0.X-alphaX 2019-01-24`, where the first argument is exactly the git tag of the version, the second is the git tag without the `v` prefix, and the third is the current nightly version of Rust.

-> this is Mac only at the moment, unless you compile the code in `src` on a different platform.
+> this is Mac only at the moment, unless you compile the code in `src` on a different platform, and overwrite the `regenerate_html_bin` file in this folder with the compiled binary.

 ## Local serving